Measurement & Installation Guidelines

 Installation of any flooring constitutes acceptance of its grade, milling, and finish.
 So be sure to contact us before you install your floor if you feel your flooring material is not how it is supposed to be.
 Once installed, it can not be returned, credited, or swapped for another product.

-Nature Wood Floors has no control over installation methods or site conditions, therefore, we cannot be held liable for any installation or site related issue.
+When customers install themselves or use a third party installer, Nature Wood Floors has no control over installation methods or site conditions, therefore, we cannot be held liable for any installation or site related issue.
 Nature Wood Floors assumes no liability for incidental or consequential damages.

 Any damage caused to the flooring as a result of the following will void any warranty: